ufukseyithan/laravel-breeze-boilerplate/README.md

 # Laravel Breeze Boilerplate
 This is my boilerplate for Laravel Breeze.
 I am cloning this project whenever I start a new Laravel project.
 This might be too specific use for your case but I just wanted to share it anyway.
-This simply tries to find inelegant stuff in Breeze and fix them.
+This simply tries to find inelegant stuff in Breeze and fix them and adds a few must-to-haves in any project.

 ## Installation
 Installation is quite easy, just follow these steps here: https://stackoverflow.com/a/39913449/9145193